-The eye-lash crested gecko (Rhacodactylus Ciliatus) is among the most popular and simplest reptile to have as a pet.
+The eye-lash crested gecko (Rhacodactylus Ciliatus) is among the most popular and is one of simplest reptile to have as a pet.
 They do not require anything high-tech or complicated or fancy for housing, lighting, or food.
 But as a warning, they are addictive!
 You can't have just one!

 Remember, as with ANY pet, they are not meant for short-term.
 With proper care, these geckos can live at least 15 to 20 years.
 One really needs to be sure that this is the right pet for your environment, your pocket-book and your intent.
 They are depending on you for their life.

-Before you get a male or a female, a baby or a juvenile or an adult, you should probably have the housing addressed and ready.
+Before you get a male or a female, a baby or a juvenile or an adult, you need to have the housing addressed and ready.
 The basics are the same across the board, but let's break it down.
 The first thing to know is to NEVER put more than one gecko in the same tank!
+It doesn't matter how big they are are, or how big the tank is ...
+JUST DON'T!
 Males are very territorial and will hurt (or kill) the other, and females are fairly similar but not quite as violent.
 In either case, you will at best end up with one smaller than the other (guess who is eating all the food and being a bully?) and maybe a lost tail.
 At worse you will find one or the other dead.

 The crested gecko does not need extra heating, but does need a set day & night light rotation.
-Most Exo Terra or Zoo Med terrariums have available light hoods (not the round lamps), and you do not need to use any fancy lighting like UVB or such, but this is still open for discussion.
-Try to have some natural light available, if possible, but do NOT let the sunlight hit the tanks directly, or it can cause the internal temperature to rise.
+Most Exo Terra or Zoo Med terrariums have available light hoods (not the round lamps), and you do not need neccessarily to use any lighting like UVB or such, but this is still open for discussion.
+Try to have some natural light available, if possible, but do NOT let the sunlight hit the tank directly, or it can cause the internal temperature to rise.
 Mine do perfectly well on 9w spiral bulbs from the local Dollar Store.
-It is easiest to use a timer for the day & night lighting, and they are easily found at your local pet store too.
+It is easiest to use a timer for the day & night lighting, and they are easily found too.

-If you decide to start off with a baby, it will most likely be unsexed (tricky to tell the gender until about 10g but babies can be sold as young as 1 or 2 months old, and as little as 4g), and handed to you in a small plastic deli cup or container.
+If you choose to start your collection off with a baby, it will most likely be unsexed (tricky to tell the gender until about 10g but I have seen babies be sold as young as 1 or 2 months old, and as little as 4g), and handed to you in a small plastic deli cup or container.
 This is NOT its normal housing!
-I would generally set a baby up in what's called a "Kritter Keeper" and they come in a variety of sizes.
-They are clear plastic terrariums, and I house my babies in a small one (9" L x 6" W x 6.5" H) with just the bare basics for decorations to make it easier to monitor the baby gecko’s health.
+I would generally set a baby/hatchling up in what's called a "Kritter Keeper" immediately once they hatch, and these keepers come in a variety of sizes.
+They are clear acrylic terrariums, and I house my babies in a small one (9" L x 6" W x 6.5" H) with just the bare basics for decorations to make it easier to monitor the baby gecko’s health.
 If it is too big the baby can get lost and also have a hard time finding food which can result in a dead baby, and that no one wants.
 For flooring, I use a simple paper towel.
 You want to be able to monitor the baby for eating and pooping, so this is the best.
 You will need to add a small place for it to hide in during the day as this type of gecko is nocturnal and will not be very active during the day, in most cases.
 I use a small half log deco and some small fake leaves along the back wall.
 You can also use a very small terracotta planter but be sure to brace it against rolling – better to be safe than sorry.

 When the baby gecko reaches a weight of about 7 - 14g you can safely rehouse it into a larger terrarium, such as a 12" x 12" x 12" tank.
 I would keep using paper towels for flooring, but you can "upgrade" a few things, if you will.
 You can use the same half-log hide, or look into a slightly larger one if you want.
 Since they do like to climb, it would be of great benefit to add some hanging vines and some items to climb on, such as twisted or bendable thick vine or an official tree-like structure (available at PetCo or PetSmart).
 Make sure it will support the gecko weight.
 You can get whatever decorations and such you want - you don't want it too sparse either.
 The gecko needs to feel secure to reduce any stress from activity around the tank, so the more places to hide, the better it will feel.
 At this stage, you can also look into a small feeding ledge since they do like to eat OFF the ground.
 As babies they don't care so much, but as they grow it is their preferred method.
 As well, there is less chance of them getting stuff into their food and water.
 Mind you, like any pet, they will still poop where you don't want them too.
 It's in their nature!